Islam in Europe

+During the Middle Ages, Islam spread in parts of Central and Eastern Europe through the Islamization of several Turkic ethnic groups, such as the Cumans, Kipchaks, Tatars, and Volga Bulgars under the Mongol invasions and conquests in Eurasia, and later under the Golden Horde and its successor khanates, with its various Muslim populations collectively referred to as "Turks" or "Tatars".
+These groups had a strong presence in present-day European Russia, Hungary, and Ukraine during the High Medieval Period.

+Historically significant Muslim populations in Europe include Ashkali, Bosniaks, Böszörmény, Balkan Turks, Chechens, Cretan Turks, Crimean Tatars, Gajals, Gorani, Greek Muslims, Ingush, Khalyzians, Lipka Tatars, Muslim Albanians, Muslim Romani people, Pomaks, Torbeshi, Turkish Cypriots, Vallahades, Volga Bulgars, Volga Tatars, Yörüks, and Megleno-Romanians from Notia today living in East Thrace.

 History

 The Muslim population in Europe is extremely diverse with varied histories and origins.
-Today, the Muslim-majority regions of Europe are the Balkans (Albania, Bosnia and Herzegovina, Kosovo, and European Turkey), some Russian republics in the North Caucasus and the Idel-Ural region, and the European part of Kazakhstan.
+Today, the Muslim-majority regions of Europe include several countries in the Balkans (Albania, Bosnia and Herzegovina, Kosovo, and the European part of Turkey), some Russian republics in the North Caucasus and the Idel-Ural region, and the European part of Kazakhstan.
 These communities consist predominantly of indigenous Europeans of the Muslim faith, whose religious tradition dates back several hundred years to the Middle Ages.
 The transcontinental countries of Turkey, Azerbaijan, and Kazakhstan are also majority Muslim.